 - Duplicate indexes: DAS can automatically identify duplicate indexes in ApsaraDB RDS for MySQL databases and ApsaraDB PolarDB MySQL-compatible edition databases.

 - Tablespace fragments: For more information, see Automatic space debris recycling.

 View global storage usage

-If you have multiple database instances, you can view the storage usage of all database instances on the Global Storage Usage page, and quickly find the database instance with the highest storage usage.
+If you have multiple database instances, you can view the storage usage of all database instances on the Global Storage Usage page.
+This helps you find the database instance that uses the most storage space.

 - Log on to the DAS console.